 Funky Soap London

-Full disclosure: I did not get on with this as a shampoo bar.
-The bar came with really great instructions and did warn of an adjustment period after switching from the (often) chemical-heavy plastic bottled stuff.
-But I just could not get it to work for my hair – I think the fact that I live in an extremely hard water area of the UK was affecting the results I was getting.
+I have to admit, I couldn’t initially get it to work for my hair – I think the fact that I live in an extremely hard water area of the UK was definitely affecting the results I was getting.
+However, I would definitely purchase one of these again now that I know how to use this stuff properly.

 Lush Solid Shampoo